 Now to the good part of the story.

-Unlike an IRA or 401(k), the Fed has placed no limit on the amount of money you can contribute to your IUL.
+Unlike a traditional IRA, Roth IRA, SEP IRA or 401(k), the Fed has placed no limit on the amount of money you can contribute to your IUL.

 As a result, your cash value account can accumulate significant earnings early on.
 As the policy’s cash account builds up, there is no tax liability to be concerned about because the earnings inside the policy are tax-deferred.
-When the account has accumulated a significant amount of cash, and you want to start accessing the money, the policy will allow you to take income tax-free distributions.
+When the account has accumulated a significant amount of cash, and you want to start accessing the money, the policy will allow you to take income tax-free distributions in the form of a loan or withdrawal.

 That means more spendable cash for you.
 Imagine a retirement income that you pay no taxes on.